Photography: Magnus Kermack

 Active Vet Movement aims to inspire you to find headspace in the outdoors and enrich your life with exercise, to find an activity you enjoy and time for you to step outside and take part, to encourage you to take notice of your surroundings, explore your local area and find joy in your everyday walk, run or ride.

 Head outdoors.
 Live in the moment.
-Look for the joy. #BEMORELABRADOR
+Discover the joy. #BEMORELABRADOR

 Helen Wilkie Vet | Runner, Mountain Lover